 Huckberry is like stepping into a men’s shop created by a couple of guys in their apartment.
 No pretense.
 Nothing slick.
 You get the idea that their travel products have been road tested and they have.
-They boasted one microbial t-shirt you can wear for 72 hours without smelling.
-They are a guy’s place for the new and upcoming brands – each with their own story.
+They boasted one microbial t-shirt you could wear for 72 hours without smelling.
+They are a guy’s place for the new and upcoming brands – each with its own story.

 Founded by three female entrepreneurs, Sloomoo Institute is an experiential retailer based solely on the phenomenon of slime.
-Their 8000 square-foot space in Soho is filled with experiments, interaction, inspiration, and sensory delights.
-A pass will run you $45, but you can peek in and see all the fun the kids and their parents are having as well as the slime wall and the retail space with upside-down mannequins.
-Of course, you can buy slime in a wealth of flavors (!)
+Their 8000-square-foot space in Soho is filled with experiments, interaction, inspiration, and sensory delights.
+You can buy a pass or just peek in and see all the fun the kids and their parents are having, the slime wall, and the retail space with upside-down mannequins.
+Of course, you can buy slime in many flavors (!)

 Kendra Scott is a bright and airy store.
-The windows benefit by being about two feet off the sidewalk which lets their strong visual merchandising stand out.
-Very clean lines, a very curated collection, and delicate fixtures combine to make this digital native a standout.
+The windows benefit by being about two feet off the sidewalk, which makes their strong visual merchandising stand out.
+Immaculate lines, an exceptionally curated collection, and delicate fixtures combine to make this digital native a standout.
 Her signature yellow color adds to the fun and light vibe.

-The video screens alone at Galeria Melissa are worth the visit to this women’s store!
+The video screens alone at Galeria Melissa are worth visiting this women’s store!
 Their use of mirrors is slightly disorienting but totally immersive and features select items on pedestals.
 Watch the video below to see how their striking visual merchandising, which uses constantly moving video, draws you in from the street and into their space.
 I dare you not to look!

 Showfields calls itself The Most Interesting Store In The World.
-Their four-story building, which houses custom spaces for digital native brands, gives them a brick and mortar presence.
-While I didn’t care for the boho chic, visitors can touch, smell, eat, and test all products and artwork on site.
-Go all the way to the top to see the event space and record store.
+Their four-story building, which houses custom spaces for digital native brands, gives them a brick-and-mortar presence.
+While I didn’t care for the boho chic, visitors can touch, smell, eat, and test all products and artwork on-site.
+Go to the top to see the event space and record store.
 There is supposed to be a slide to take you from the top floor to the bottom, but I never found it.

 Starbucks Reserve Roastery’s massive 23,000 square-foot location in Chelsea is designed as a high end, immersive coffee experience and is one of only a handful of US locations.
 Coffee beans are roasted in-house and transported by tubes in the ceiling.
-As they swoosh around, the digital displays lights up A Symphony of Beans.
-The store also features a bar with tea infused craft cocktails, mythology stations, Prince’s baked goods, a giant in-store terrarium below by the bathrooms, and a 2000 pound copper sculpture of the Starbucks siren.
+As they swoosh around, the digital displays light up A Symphony of Beans.
+The store also features a bar with tea-infused craft cocktails, mythology stations, Prince’s baked goods, a giant in-store terrarium below by the bathrooms, and a 2000-pound copper sculpture of the Starbucks siren.
 If you’re a coffee lover, pick up a pound of their Princi blend, only available at this Roastery.

 When you first enter R13 Denim, you don’t see any clothes.
-This punk-inspired women’s retailer features five huge LED screens that act as both clothing racks and technical displays.
+This punk-inspired women’s retailer features five huge LED screens acting as clothing racks and technical displays.
 The actual merchandise hangs behind the screens.
 The videos loop scenes from London city streets of the 1970s and 80s punk rock influence of shredded denim and more.

 Camp has redesigned the toy store as a family experience that combines merchandise, play, and media to recreate the feeling of going to a summer camp.
-Things aren’t always as they seem so look for the secret door that transports you to an outside world.
+Things aren’t always as they seem, so look for the secret door that transports you to an outside world.
 Each section of the space features a curated selection of merchandise dedicated to a different camp activity, such as arts and crafts or a mess hall.
-The theme of the store rotates every eight weeks, so you will want to check back again and again.
+The store's theme rotates every eight weeks, so you will want to check back again and again.
 See this profile from CBS: